CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 Review these guidelines at the beginning of your event, and model respectful behavior throughout the day.

+**Additional inclusivity considerations:** Always help with introductions when you suspect people don't know each other.
+If everyone helps introduce everyone else, the entire audience gets to know each other more quickly, creating a more welcoming environment for all participants.

 ## Types of civic and community unconferences 🏙️

 The unconference model adapts well to various community engagement and civic participation goals:

-- **[CityCamp](https://citycamp.com/):** Civic engagement, local government innovation, and community problem-solving
+- [CityCamp](https://citycamp.com/): Civic engagement, local government innovation, and community problem-solving
-- **[Transparency Camp](https://sunlightfoundation.com/transparency-camp/how-to/):** Government accountability, open data, and democratic participation
+- [Transparency Camp](https://sunlightfoundation.com/transparency-camp/how-to/): Government accountability, open data, and democratic participation
-- **[EdCamp](https://en.wikipedia.org/wiki/EdCamp):** Educational innovation, teaching strategies, and learning community building
+- [EdCamp](https://en.wikipedia.org/wiki/EdCamp): Educational innovation, teaching strategies, and learning community building
-- **[BarCamp](https://en.wikipedia.org/wiki/BarCamp):** Technology innovation, digital tools, and creative collaboration
+- [BarCamp](https://en.wikipedia.org/wiki/BarCamp): Technology innovation, digital tools, and creative collaboration
-- **Democracy Labs:** Policy innovation, electoral reform, and political engagement
+- Democracy Labs: Policy innovation, electoral reform, and political engagement
-- **Community Organizing Unconferences:** Social justice initiatives, advocacy strategies, and movement building
+- Community Organizing Unconferences: Social justice initiatives, advocacy strategies, and movement building
-- **Neighborhood Planning Events:** Local development, housing issues, and community design
+- Neighborhood Planning Events: Local development, housing issues, and community design

 Each maintains the core unconference principles while focusing on specific community needs and interests.